askimed/nf-test/docs/docs/plugins/using-plugins.md

 }
 ```

-It is also possible to add one ore more additional repositories.
+It is also possible to add one or more additional repositories.
 (Example: repository with development/snapshot versions, in-house repository, ...)

 ```
 config {